Keybored02/Geeetech-A10M-Chimera-mod/README.md

 When printing with two extruders, there are two key factors that will always come into play:

 1. **Internal pressure in heat zone**: that's where oozing comes from.
+The nozzle that is not extruding is dragged across the part, leaking all over it (especilly on the walls, as it will "wipe" itself over them).
 We'll adress later a couple of workarounds.
 2. **Standby temperatures and materials**: To avoid excessive oozing, setting a standby temperature way lower than the printing temperature will help a lot.
 It's also very important for materials that tend to "cook" if kept at printing temperature without being extruded.
 PVA is one those, but PETG and ASA can be also be tricky.
 A cooked filamnet will lead to a clog.

 To solve point 1, you can try a few things.
 All are contributing factors, but